 People are always amazed when I take the time to make anything from scratch, such as brownies, cakes or even crackers.
 The assumption is it takes too long or is just too cumbersome.
-I’ll admit baking from a box seemed the norm for me when I first learned to bake, but then I met someone who was rather opinionated about baking.
-In her world nothing could come from a box, she looked down on the Betty Crocker/Duncan Hines home baker.
+I’ll admit baking from a box seemed the norm for me when I first learned to bake.
+Then I realized that baking from scratch was easy and it actually tastes a lot better.
 While there is nothing wrong with opting for the ease of a box cake, brownie mix, or even mass produced crackers, there is also no harm in testing your skills with a few scratch recipes.
-I took her rather uppity attitude as a challenge and stretched myself.

 The recipe is super easy.
 It only has six ingredients and requires just a few tools.